-The approved 2021 net operating budget is \$12.7 million, or 3.7% higher than in 2020, due mainly to higher costs for goods, services, salaries and benefits, ongoing impacts of COVID-19 on cleaning and other costs, and staffing increases to meet policing needs that are becoming more complex.
-In 2021, 11 of 23 new positions will focus on tackling violent and organized crimes.
-A further 11 will support member wellness by enhancing internal psychological services and increasing staffing in some areas to help manage workload demands.
-The final position will respond to recent judicial decisions that will require more resources for crime reconstruction.
+The proposed 2021 net operating budget is \$12.7 million, or 3.7% higher than in 2020, due mainly to higher costs for goods, services, salaries and benefits, ongoing impacts of COVID-19 on cleaning and other costs, and staffing increases to meet policing needs that are becoming more complex.
+In 2021, 11 of 23 proposed new positions would focus on tackling violent and organized crimes.
+A further 11 would support member wellness by enhancing internal psychological services and increasing staffing in some areas to help manage workload demands.
+The final position would respond to recent judicial decisions that will require more resources for crime reconstruction.

-While the approved 2021 net operating budget remains unchanged from the outlook, several unexpected factors increased the outlook for costs and reduced projected revenues.
+The proposed 2021 net operating budget remains unchanged from the outlook, however, several unexpected factors increased the outlook for costs and reduced projected revenues.
 The police service was able to offset these pressures by reducing new hires to 23 from the previous outlook of 34, finding efficiencies through Project Nova, and incorporating new savings.